Cassie07/PathOmics/README.md

   <img src="https://github.com/Cassie07/PathOmics/blob/main/Figures/Figure1.png" width="674.1" height="368.3" title="Figure1">
 </p>

 Workflow overview of the pathology-and-genomics multimodal transformer (PathOmics) for survival prediction.
 In (a), we show the pipeline of extracting image and genomics feature embedding via an unsupervised pretraining towards multimodal data fusion.
-In (b) and (c), our supervised finetuning scheme could flexibly handle mul- tiple types of data for prognostic prediction.
+In (b) and (c), our supervised finetuning scheme could flexibly handle multiple types of data for prognostic prediction.
 With the multimodal pretrained model backbones, both multi- or single-modal data can be applicable for our model fine-tuning.

 ## Citation
 ```